-LEAVES OF ABSENCE AND READMISSION
+LEAVES OF ABSENCE

 Graduate students must formally request a Leave of Absence (LOA).
 If a student misses a full semester (fall or spring), they may be required to apply for readmission.
-This policy is administered on a case by case basis by the Associate Dean for the DNP Program.
-The application for readmission is reviewed by the Graduate Academic Standing and Admissions committee and a recommendation made to the Associate Dean for the DNP Program.
+This policy is administered on a case-by-case basis by the Associate Dean for Graduate Clinical Programs.
+The application for readmission is reviewed by the Graduate Academic Standing and Admissions committee and a recommendation made to the Associate Dean for Graduate Clinical Programs.